nsip/curriculum-align/README.md

 Binary distributions of the code are available in the build/ directory.

 The web service is made available as a library (`Align()`); the `cmd` directory contains a sample shell for it, which is used in the binary distribution.
 In the sample shell, the web service runs on port 1576.
+The test script `test.sh` issues representative REST queries against the web service.

 The web service takes the following arguments: